How come the EU and US are still importing ‘blood timber’ from Myanmar when they introduced sanctions to prevent it?

 Teak Tree

-Teak has been called the ‘King of Woods’ and is much sought after for furniture and by luxury yachting builders for its beautiful patina and superior water-resistant properties.
+Teak has been called the ‘King of Woods’ and is much sought after for furniture and by luxury yacht builders for its beautiful patina and superior water-resistant properties.

 However, the trade in this timber has become a focal point in a brutal conflict driven by a military regime.

-On 1 February 2021, the military overthrew the Myanmar’s democratically elected government in a coup and, the following day, established the State Administration Council (SAC), which took control of all the country’s legislative, executive and judicial functions.
+On 1 February 2021, the military overthrew the legitimate Myanmar Government in a coup and, the following day, established the State Administration Council (SAC), which took control of all the country’s legislative, executive and judicial functions.

-The army generals also took charge of the state-owned Myanmar Timber Enterprise (MTE), which was responsible for the country’s lucrative trade in teak, and MTE now also came under the management of the newly formed SAC.
+The army generals also took charge of the State-owned Myanmar Timber Enterprise (MTE), which was responsible for the country’s lucrative trade in teak, and put it under the management of the newly formed SAC.

 It is not only those sanctions that prohibited teak imports into the EU and US.